AlexanderJCS/multiplayer-snake/README.md

 1. Install the dependencies using `pip install pygame`
 2. Download `client.py` from the latest release and and run the program.
-3. Connect to the server (ask the server host if you do not have it)
+3. Input the IP by clicking on the box.
+Ask the server host if you do not have the IP.
 4. Input the port (this is 9850 by default)
+5. Press enter. **Currently, there is no confirmation for if you are connected until the game starts.**

 ## Contributing